Aarhus University Seal

 An ORCID iD:

-• gathers your publications, even if they are published under variations of your name
+• collects your publications, even if they are published under variations of your name

-• links all your research activities, increasing your discoverability and recognition
+• links all your research activities, increasing correct recognition

-• follows you throughout your entire career, even though you change jobs
+• follows you throughout your career, even if you change job or name

 • enables you to automatically transfer your publications from Pure

-• can be linked to applications for funding, thereby avoiding the need to send all your information every time
+• can be linked to submitted manuscripts and funding applications, avoiding the need to submit your publication list every time

 Create and synchronise your ORCID iD